 Several SOAS academics made significant contributions to Tibetan studies long before the systematic teaching of the Tibetan language began at the School.
 In particular, Walter Simon (wiki/Walter_Simon) and R. K. Sprigg (wiki/Richard_Keith_Sprigg) both worked in Tibetan Linguistics.
 The School has made many of their works available for free download.

 SOAS became the first institution of higher education in the United Kingdom to offer Tibetan, when David Snellgrove joined SOAS in 1950 (for an interview see www.alanmacfarlane.com.../snellgrove.htm).
 SOAS boasts among its alumni many of the most prominent scholars in Tibetan Studies.
-This historic leadership in Tibetan studies continues today with a variety of programmes, staff, events, and resources including the only BA programme in Tibetan Studies anywhere in the UK.
+This historic leadership in Tibetan studies continues today with a variety of programmes, staff, events, and resources.

 - MA Buddhist Studies